 Is online privacy important in Singapore and should the ISPs protect our privacy?
 These are the important questions for me and I like to hear more from others who might have other perspectives to share on this issue.

-Author’s Note: The author is not legally trained and it would be good if any lawyers out there can offer their thoughts in the comments section of this post.
+Author’s Note: First and foremost, I am not legally trained and it would be good if any lawyers out there can offer their thoughts in the comments section of this post.
 I recommend Siew Kum Hong’s post .
 Reference does help to shed some light on what Dr Toh See Kiat, the president of AVPAS, views the actions taken by ODEX.

 ODEX director bragging about suing people in online forums?, Tomorrow.SG for the reactions from the anime fans and the bloggers, and the link to the original HardWareZone post that led to the revelation of the Odex director bragging about his crackdown on the downloaders.
 A wikipedia entry has also been written on this matter .